-- 751, 752.
+751, 752.
 Philosophy of Theism.
 The quest of Theism is to find a rational and adequate ground for the universe, and as a correlative, the rational and only legitimate ground for truth as well as the apprehension, analysis and comprehension of truth.
 The testimony of conscious experience, logic, reason, science, philosophy, and theology are examined in their united declaration of a Supreme Being.
 Elective, four hours.
+Professor Spangler.

-Professor Spangler. - 753, 754.
+753, 754.
 Philosophy of the Christian Religion.
-Based on the assumption that monotheism was man's original conception of deity as is now revealed in the traditions of most, if not all, existing tribes of mankind, even the most debased.
-This course deals legitimately with all the heart, soul, and moral and spiritual experience of mankind in sin, salvation, and righteousness.
+Based on the assumption that monotheism was man's original conception of deity as is now revealed in the traditions of most, if not all, existing tribes of mankind, even the most debased, this course deals legitimately with all the heart, soul, and moral and spiritual experience of mankind in sin, salvation, and righteousness.
 Elective, four hours.
+Professor Spangler.

-Professor Spangler. - 755.
-Christian Ethics.
+755. Christian Ethics.
 A study of the first principles and psychology of ethical theory, a survey of the several schools in general ethics to discover their untenableness and inadequacy for the "walk" of the saint.
 The Bible, especially the Prophets and the New Testament, is set forth as the one sufficient rule of life.
 Elective, one hour.
+Professor Spangler.

-Professor Spangler. - 756.
-Logic.
+756. Logic.
 The nature and laws of thought, the principles and conditions of correct thinking.
 As a normative science, its standard or norm is the truth, and as such it is the distinctive aid in all rational thinking.
 Elective, two hours.
+Professor Spangler.

-Professor Spangler. - 761, 762.
+761, 762.
 History of Philosophy.
 A study of philosophy from the historical viewpoint with particular attention to the antecedents of modern philosophy and the relation of philosophy to Christian doctrine.
 Designed as a basic philosophy course for those who have not had historical philosophy.
+Not open to graduate students for credit.
 Elective, two hours, both semesters, fall and spring semesters, 1947-1948.
 Professor Walvoord.

-- 763. Recent Philosophy.
+763. Recent Philosophy.
 A consideration of the philosophy of the last century, investigating its background, implications, and effect upon theological thought.
+Studies will include contemporary philosophy in the fields of ethics; axiology; philosophy of law, history, and science; metaphysics in relation to modern liberal theology; present day Kantianism, Hegelianism, and the present influence of Aquinas; transcendental absolutism; personalism; phenomenology; logical empiricism; American realism; American pragmatism; dialectical materialism; naturalism and others.
+Prerequisite, a course in the history of philosophy.
+Students lacking prerequisite must secure professor's consent.
 Elective, one hour, both semesters, fall and spring semesters, 1946-1947.
+Professor Walvoord.

-Professor Walvoord. - 764.
-Problems of Modern Philosophy.
+764. Problems of Modern Philosophy.
 An investigation of six basic problems of philosophy in the last three centuries.
 The philosophic problems of theology, metaphysics, epistemology, ethics, politics, and history are considered objectively and in comparison with Scriptural revelation.
-One hour, both semesters, winter and spring semesters, 1945-1946, fall and spring semesters, 1948-1949.
+Prerequisite, a course in the history of philosophy.
+Students lacking prerequisite must have professor's consent.
+Elective, one hour, both semesters, fall and spring semesters, 1948-1949.
 Professor Walvoord.